Harpy-Eagle47/Harpy-Eagle47/README.md

+### Hi, my name is Harper, and I'm currently learning computer science basics.
+I'm excited to do this :D

 ## Github intro notes

 ### Git: a distributed version control system which tracks changes and shares, as well as allow people to work together